 Mr. Goldby has served as a director since December 2008.
-Mr. Goldby is the Chairman of the Board of Directors and a sitting member of the Audit Committee.
+Mr. Goldby is the Chairman of the Board of Directors.
 Mr. Goldby has been a Partner at Venrock, a venture capital firm, since 2007.
 Mr. Goldby was Chairman and Chief Executive Officer of Symyx Technologies, Inc. (“Symyx”) from 1998 to 2007; he became the Executive Chairman in 2008, and Chairman in 2009.
 Before joining Symyx, Mr. Goldby served as Chief Executive Officer for more than ten years at MDL Information Systems, Inc., the enterprise software company that pioneered scientific information management.
 Earlier, Mr. Goldby held various management positions at ALZA Corporation, including President of Alza Pharmaceuticals.
 Mr. Goldby received a B.S. degree in chemistry from the University of North Carolina and a law degree from Georgetown University Law Center.

 Ms. Hemmeter was elected to serve as a director effective October 15, 2015, in addition Ms. Hemmeter began to serve as Landec’s President and Chief Executive Officer.
 Ms. Hemmeter has served as Chief Operating Officer since January 2014, prior to which she served as Chief Commercial Officer of Landec from December 2010 to January 2014 and Vice President, Business Development and Global Marketing for Landec from June 2009 to December 2010.
 From July 2006 until joining Landec Ms. Hemmeter was Vice President of Global Marketing and New Business Development for the Performance Materials division of Ashland, Inc., a global specialty chemicals company.
 Prior to joining Ashland, Inc., Ms. Hemmeter held various executive positions at Siterra Corporation, Bausch & Lomb and Eli Lilly & Company.
 Ms Hemmeter holds BS and MEng degrees in chemical engineering from the University of Louisville and an MBA from Harvard.